HangtingYe/DeepTOF/README.md

 # DeepTOF

-## Result 1: real data (revision of table 5 in orginal paper), the values in parentheses represent the relative performance decrease.
+## Result 1: real data (revision of Table 5 in orginal paper), the values in parentheses represent the relative performance decrease.
 |Variants | BP | PF|
 |---------|----|---|
 |DeepTOF  | 0.4596 | 0.4890|